RezaShahrestani/programme/courses/Foundation/intro-to-javascript/week2/assignment.md

 Create a function called `addCandy`.
 It has two parameters:

 - `candyType` - specifies the candy type.
 Could be 'sweet, chocolate, toffee or chewing-gum'
-- `weight` - specifies the weigth of the candy in grams
+- `weight` - specifies the weight of the candy in grams

 The function should **add the price of the candy** to an array called `boughtCandyPrices` using [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push)